gregpelkola/marketing-accessibility/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-  To make the website accessible.
+  To make the website accessible and to improve serach engine optimaztion.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
   So people who need to access the site with a screen reader can interact and naviagte the webpage.
 - What problem does it solve?
-  Creates accessibility
+  Creates accessibility.
 - What did you learn?
   HTML and CCS symantics and best practices, adding accesible features to a webpage.